-Engine Oil Life System When to Change Engine Oil
+Engine Oil Life System

+When to Change Engine Oil

-Your vehicle has a computer that lets you know when to change the engine oil and filter.
+This vehicle has a computer that indicates when to change the engine oil and filter.
 This is based on engine revolutions and engine temperature, and not on mileage.
-Based on driving conditions, the mileage at which an oil change will be indicated can vary considerably.
-For the oil life system to work properly, you must reset the system every time the oil is changed.

-Z06 models have a racetrack-ready dry sump engine lubrication system.
+Based on driving conditions, the mileage at which an oil change is indicated can vary considerably.
+For the oil life system to work properly, the system must be reset every time the oil is changed.
+Z06 and ZR1 models have a racetrack-ready dry sump engine lubrication system.
 This high-performance system operates differently than a standard engine lubrication system and requires a special procedure when changing the engine oil and filter.
-See Engine Oil on page 5-17.
+See Engine Oil on page 5-19.

-When the system has calculated that oil life has been diminished, it will indicate that an oil change is necessary.
-A CHANGE ENGINE OIL message will come on.
+When the system has calculated that oil life has been diminished, it indicates that an oil change is necessary.
+A CHANGE ENGINE OIL message comes on.
 Change the oil as soon as possible within the next 600 miles (1 000 km).
-It is possible that, if you are driving under the best conditions, the oil life system might not indicate that an oil change is necessary for over a year.
+It is possible that, if driving under the best conditions, the oil life system might not indicate that an oil change is necessary for over a year.
 However, the engine oil and filter must be changed at least once a year and at this time the system must be reset.
 Your dealer/retailer has trained service people who will perform this work using genuine parts and reset the system.
 It is also important to check the oil regularly and keep it at the proper level.

-If the system is ever reset accidentally, you must change the oil at 3,000 miles (5 000 km) since your last oil change.
+If the system is ever reset accidentally, the oil must be changed at 3,000 miles (5 000 km) since the last oil change.
 Remember to reset the oil life system whenever the oil is changed.